sajjadGG/book-python/basics/sequence/set.rst

 Type Definition
 ===============
 .. highlights::
+    * Set is unordered data structure (each time order differs)
     * Do not record element position
     * Do not record order of insertion
     * Do not support indexing